haroldadmin/Vector/docs/usage/basics.md

 }
 ```

-The `fragmentScope` property is a Coroutine Scope which is cancelled when the Fragment's `onDestroy()` callback is called.
+The `viewScope` property is a Coroutine Scope which is tied to the Fragment's view-lifecycle.

 This action of subscribing to state changes can be done more concisely using the `renderState()` method in the `VectorFragment` class.